 I only went for the popcorn.
 And as far as that was concerned, it was a good evening.
 The movie, however, was an altogether different story.

-Despite the visual grandeur, ‘Padmaavat’ has its share of flaws and then some.
-Alauddin Khilji, the powerful second ruler of the Khilji dynasty, has been inaccurately depicted in the film (a fact emphasised by several historians) as an utterly heinous monster in order, no doubt, to serve the script.
-The deliberate contrast between the depraved Muslim dynasty and the pure, ever-so-pious Rajputs is ludicrous after a point.
+Despite the visual grandeur, Padmaavat has its share of flaws and then some.
+Alauddin Khilji, the powerful second ruler of the Khilji dynasty, has been inaccurately depicted in the film (a fact emphasised by several historians) as an utterly heinous monster, no doubt in order to serve the script.
+The deliberate contrast between the depraved Muslim dynasty and the pure, ever-so-pious Rajputs is ludicrous.
 It is also irresponsible, considering the current volatile milieu of a country that has witnessed a spate of mob attacks targeting Muslims, as well as Dalits and other marginalised sections of society.
 It’s a shame because freed from these connotations, Ranveer Singh’s performance as Khilji would have been terrifyingly delightful to watch.

 In Case You Missed the Bit About Rajput Valour

-Watching the film, one wonders if Rajput valour is simply an integral part of the story or if the film itself was made for the sole purpose of publicising said Rajput valour.
-Often it feels like the latter.
-And yet somehow in every single scene where Ratan Singh, played by a rather wooden Shahid Kapoor, makes a decision following a proclamation of Rajput honour and bravery, he ends up jeopardising his life and everyone else’s.
+Watching the film, one wonders if Rajput valour is simply an integral part of the story or if the film itself was created for the sole purpose of publicising said Rajput valour.
+Often it felt like the latter.
+And yet, in every single scene where Ratan Singh—played by a rather wooden Shahid Kapoor—makes a decision of some sort following a proclamation of Rajput honour and bravery, he ends up jeopardising his life and everyone else’s.

-The nature of the swordfight that plays out between Khilji and Ratan Singh in the film’s climax was easy to predict.
-In line with everything that had been previously established about Rajputs, the film depicts how Ratan Singh has Khilji at the brink of defeat, only to have a succession of arrows fired into his back in a cowardly manner by the cunning Muslim army.
+The nature of the sword fight that plays out between Khilji and Ratan Singh in the film’s climax was easy to predict.
+In line with everything that had previously been established about Rajputs, the scene depicts how Ratan Singh has Khilji at the brink of defeat, only to have a succession of arrows fired into his back in a cowardly manner by the cunning Muslim army.
 This detail is not based on any historical fact, of course.

-‘Padmaavat’ is not interested in any sort of nuanced portrayal of history, its rulers or the battles that were waged.
+Padmaavat is not interested in any sort of nuanced portrayal of history, its rulers or the battles waged.
 It is a simple film that revels in the depiction of absolute good vs absolute evil.

 And then they Sauntered into the Fire

-Regardless, I managed to watch the majority of ‘Padmaavat’ with a sort of amused detachment.
-And yet, nothing prepared me for the film’s denouement which saw hundreds of women in vibrant attire head determinedly towards the pyre – lead by Deepika Padukone as Padmavati, her coloured hair fluttering in the wind – with the intention of immolating themselves.
+Regardless, I managed to watch the majority of Padmaavat with a sort of amused detachment.
+And yet, nothing prepared me for the film’s denouement that showed hundreds of women in vibrant attire heading determinedly towards the pyre—led by Deepika Padukone as Padmavati, her coloured hair fluttering in the wind—to self-immolate en masse (known as jauhar).
 This scene stretches on for what feels like an eternity.
 Gone was my contemptuous amusement as my heart beat rapidly and I felt nauseated.